geekywrites/datascience/README.md

 ## 2_ Numerical var

-Variables which can take continous integer or real values.
+Variables which can take continuous integer or real values.
 They can take infinite values.

 These types of variables are mostly used for features which involves measurements.
-For example, hieghts of all students in a class.
+For example, heights of all students in a class.

 ## 3_ Categorical var